|Other Dangerous Drugs for People with Diabetes|

-The major drug companies have a long record of suppressing information about damaging side effects of all their Periodically, one of these drugs will kill or injure enough people that it comes to the attention of the FDA and the media.
-This was the case with the SSRIs that cause suicidal behavior in many children and Rezulin which caused liver failure in some diabetics.
+Unfortunately, all the major drug companies have a long record of suppressing information about damaging side effects of all their drugs.
+Periodically, one of these drugs will kill or injure enough people that it comes to the attention of the FDA and the media.
+Even then, the FDA will usually only post an "alert" and will allow the drug to continue to be sold.
+Busy doctors apparently don't read these alerts, as they continue to prescribe drugs that have generated serious alerts in quantities that result in billions of dollars of drug company revenue each year.

-This study of a group of patients prescribed a statin drug found that
+TIt was a study of a group of patients prescribed a statin drug that verified that doctors ignore patients' reports of even the most significant side effects.
+As reported, it found that

 Eighty-seven percent of patients reportedly spoke to their physician about the possible connection between statin use and their symptom....Physicians were reportedly more likely to deny than affirm the possibility of a connection.
 Rejection of a possible connection was reported to occur even for symptoms with strong literature support for a drug connection, and even in patients for whom the symptom met presumptive literature-based criteria for probable or definite drug-adverse effect causality.In plain English, even when a patient had a dangerous symptom that was flagged in the drug's prescribing information, doctors usually ignored it!